An Empirical Survey of Data Augmentation for Time Series Classification with Neural Networks: Comparative evaluations

 \subsubsection{Long Short-Term Memory (LSTM)}

 RNN-based models use memory states with recurrent connections to address the difficulties with time series recognition.
-Thus, using RNN-based models is useful to test to see if time domain data augmentation effect time distortion invariant models.
+Thus, using RNN-based models is useful to assess the effects of the data augmentation techniques on time distortion invariant models.
 LSTMs~\cite{Hochreiter_1997} are one of the most commonly used RNNs.
 The hyperparameters selected for the experiments were determined by the LSTM hyperparameter survey in~\cite{reimers2017optimal}.
 Namely, as shown in Fig.~\ref{fig:networks}~(d), the LSTM has one LSTM layer with 100 units.
 Both models were trained using Nesterov Momentum Adam~(Nadam)~\cite{dozat2016incorporating} optimizers with an initial learning rate of 0.001 and batch size of 32.